neghani/learnwire/readme.md

 {A demo video of the assignment will be placed here}

-# Week 4
+# Lesson 4

 ### Build Rock, Paper and Scissor game with Vanilla JS

-1. In Week #1 assignment, we create a repo, in the root of the same repo create another folder called `Week-5-assignment`.
+1. In Lesson #1 assignment, we create a repo, in the root of the same repo create another folder called `Lesson-5-assignment`.
 1. Build Rock, Paper, and Scissor game with Vanilla JS in the folder
 1. Link update your portfolio page with a link to that subfolder you created
 1. Push the changes to the remote repo
 1. Verify if the remote app is updated with new links {A demo video of the assignment will be placed here}

-## Week 5
+## Lesson 5

 ### Build Your first CLI-App